Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Tasks and Datasets

 \subsubsection{Damage Multimodal Dataset (DMD)}

 The multimodal damage identification dataset consists of 5,878 images collected from Instagram and Google~\cite{Mouzannar2018}.
-Authors of the study crawled the images using more than 100 hashtags, which are proposed in crisis lexicon \cite{olteanu2014crisislex}.
-The manually labeled data consist of six damage class labels such as fires, floods, natural landscape, infrastructural, human, and non-damage.
+The authors of the study crawled the images using more than 100 hashtags, which are proposed in crisis lexicon \cite{olteanu2014crisislex}.
+The manually labeled data consist of six damage class labels: fires, floods, natural landscape, infrastructural, human, and non-damage.
 The non-damage image includes cartoons, advertisements, and images that are not relevant or useful for humanitarian tasks.
-The study by \cite{2020arXiv201108916A} re-labeled images for all four tasks disaster type, informativeness, humanitarian, and damage severity tasks using the same class labels discussed in the previous section.
+The study by Alam et al.~\cite{FAlam:ASONAM20} re-labeled images for all four tasks: disaster type, informativeness, humanitarian, and damage severity using the same class labels discussed in the previous section.